m4rsibar/Mood-App/README.md

 ![](images/month.png)

 ## About
-The way I approached this project was simple.
 I wanted to create an application that could keep and visualize a history of individualized data.
 I decided to use mood data, that is, how I was feeling at that particular time.
 The data is recorded using a 1-5 range.
 Only one mood can be recorded a day, and an optional comment can be attatched and displayed on the graph.

 ## Technical Summary